 How did studying at Plymouth help you?

 It was tough being an international student because the expectations are always higher when you’re from a developing country.
 During my undergraduate degree, it was the structure and leadership of the course which pushed me to do better.
 It encouraged me, and gave me the opportunity to improve myself.
 Working as a student ambassador back in Sri Lanka, I also learned to become more versatile at work.
 Thereafter I got the opportunity to pursue a postgraduate degree on a scholarship, something that still seems like a dream to me.

 What is your favourite memory of studying at Plymouth?

 I have not one but a million memories that I could list.
-The friends I’ve made, the experiences I’ve gained, and the constant appreciation and praise I’ve gotten from the CEO of the National School of Business Management and the Vice Chancellor of Plymouth University for my hard work are the top favourites.
+The friends I’ve made, the experiences I’ve gained, and the constant appreciation and praise I’ve gotten from the CEO of the National School of Business Management and the Vice Chancellor of the University of Plymouth for my hard work are the top favourites.

 I still keep in touch with my mates via WhatsApp, and of course the Facebook group we created right at the beginning of the degree.
 I’m blessed because I still get to be under the wing of some of the fabulous lecturers who taught me during my undergraduate years.

 Definitely yes.
-The ambience at Plymouth itself and the support provided by the lecturers was exceptionally good.
+The ambiance at Plymouth itself and the support provided by the lecturers was exceptionally good.
 The level of exposure and the ability to showcase your strengths and talents are key reasons why I recommend it.
-Plymouth University also believes in ‘rewarding hard workers’ and I am definitely a living example of that.
+The University of Plymouth also believes in ‘rewarding hard workers’ and I am definitely a living example of that.
 It is the place to be if you give one hundred percent to your work.